10 Easy Essential Oil Perfume Blends Inspired by Famous Perfumes

 This blend captures the essence of Dior J’adore.
 Combine 3 drops of Ylang Ylang, 2 drops of Jasmine, and 1 drop each of Rose and Vanilla EO’s.

-Ylang-Ylang and jasmine create a lush, floral heart reminiscent of the original perfume.
+Ylang-Ylang and Jasmine create a lush, floral heart reminiscent of the original perfume.
 Rose adds depth and romance, whilst vanilla provides a soft, sweet base note.

 This combination is perfect for a luxurious body oil or bath oil.